 *Program may fill before regular deadline; therefore, early application is advised

 **Post-priority applicants will be reviewed on a rolling basis until the regular deadline

 The faculty are with students from 7 am through dinner every day of the program.
 Their role is to work with students as guides and resources, while allowing the students to take leadership over their projects.
 The faculty's role is to facilitate the student's educational experience as they turn successes and frustrations into teaching moments, with respect to their academic discipline, cultural awareness and personal growth.
 It is not the role of the faculty to plan and lead the projects, as that would detract from students learning.
-Projects are currently being planned for Business, Public Health and Social Work.
+Projects are currently being planned for Business and Social Work.
+Public Health is being planned for January 2019.
 All projects will be open to students from all majors who will be looking for elective credit in the Humanities.